Segments

 - **Use a tag** when you want to mark something about a subscriber directly, such as "attended-webinar" or "interested-in-enterprise".

-- **Use a custom field** when you need to store a value, such as "Plan is Pro" or "Renewal Date is June 1".
+- **Use a custom field** when you need to store a specific value, such as "Plan is Pro" or "Renewal Date is June 1".

 - **Use a segment** when you want a live rule that combines status, tags, forms, fields, sequences, events, or other segments.